Cooper Hummel: Arizona Diamondbacks

-On July 28, 2021, the Brewers traded Hummel and Alberto Ciprian to the Arizona Diamondbacks for Eduardo Escobar.
+On July 28, 2021, the Brewers traded Hummel and Alberto Ciprian to the Arizona Diamondbacks in exchange for Eduardo Escobar.
 Hummel finished the year with the Triple-A Reno Aces, batting .353/.429/.575 with 6 home runs and 37 RBI in 46 games.
-The Diamondbacks added Hummel to their 40-man roster following the 2021 season on November 19, 2021.
+On November 19, 2021, the Diamondbacks added Hummel to their 40-man roster to protect him from the Rule 5 draft.

 Hummel made his MLB debut on Opening Day on April 7, 2022, as a pinch hitter for Jake McCarthy.
-In an April 10 game against the San Diego Padres, Hummel recorded his first career hit and home run off of Padres reliever Javy Guerra.
+In an April 10 game against the San Diego Padres, he recorded his first career hit and home run off of Padres reliever Javy Guerra.
+In 66 appearances for the Diamondbacks during his rookie campaign, Hummel slashed .176/.274/.307 with three home runs, 17 RBI, and four stolen bases.